-As a key part of this, BP is determined to tackle emissions of methane – the primary component of natural gas but also a potent greenhouse gas – is key.
-To address this, BP is targeting a methane intensity of 0.2% and holding it at 0.3% - this target includes the methane emissions from our operations where gas goes to market, as a percentage of that gas – to 0.2% across its oil and gas operations.
+As a key part of this, BP is determined to tackle emissions of methane – the primary component of natural gas but also a powerful greenhouse gas – from its operations.
+BP is targeting limiting the methane intensity – methane emissions from its operations where gas goes to market as a percentage of that gas – to 0.2% across its oil and gas operations.

-Advancing the energy transition was published alongside BP’s Sustainability Report for 2017.
+Advancing the Energy Transition was published today alongside BP’s Sustainability Report for 2017.
 Framed around common questions about BP’s policies and performance, this year’s edition of the Sustainability Report is designed to describe BP’s approach to a range of non-financial issues in a clear and accessible style.
-It is supported by further extensive further reporting and examples online.
+It is supported by further extensive reporting and examples online.